kubernetes/kops/docs/cluster_spec.md

   name: events
 ```

-The etcd version used by kops follows the recommended etcd version for the given kubernetes version.
+The etcd version used by kOps follows the recommended etcd version for the given kubernetes version.
 It is possible to override this by adding the `version` key to each of the etcd clusters.

 By default, the Volumes created for the etcd clusters are `gp2` and 20GB each.
 The volume size, type and Iops( for `io1`) can be configured via their parameters.
 Conversion between `gp2` and `io1` is not supported, nor are size changes.